michael2012z/BitBible/markdown/KJV/files/Ps.md

 118. Thou hast trodden down all them that err from thy statutes: for their deceit is falsehood.

-119. Thou puttest away all the wicked of the earth like dross: therefore I love thy testimonies.puttest…: Heb. causest to cease
+119. Thou puttest away all the wicked of the earth like dross: therefore I love thy testimonies.

 120. My flesh trembleth for fear of thee; and I am afraid of thy judgments.